iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - Support for React 18 (keep support of React 17 too).
 - Upgrade [iTwinUI](https://github.com/iTwin/iTwinUI) from v1 to v2.
 - `@itwin/presentation-backend`, `@itwin/presentation-common` and `@itwin/presentation-frontend` have new peer dependency `@itwin/ecschema-metadata`.

+### ContentInstancesOfSpecificClassesSpecification

+The deprecated field `handleInstancesPolymorphically` of [ContentInstancesOfSpecificClassesSpecification]($presentation-common) has been removed.
+To specify handling polymorphically, specify the value in `classes.arePolymorphic` or `excludedClasses.arePolymorphic`.

 ## Interfaces renamed